userkamil/handbook/roles/onboarding.md

 The onboarding checklist is a GitHub issue created specifically for you.
 It tracks everything required for a successful onboarding.
 The list of tasks is ordered by the priority in which you need to tackle them.
 Whenever a checkbox in an issue is ticked you should also post a comment.
 We then have a paper trail of checkbox changes since GitHub doesn't show this.

+Usually, it takes about ten working days , but this is just a rough guideline.

+## Help and feedback

-Usually, it takes about ten working days to get through the onboarding issue, but this is just a rough guideline.
-At times the onboarding process might feel overwhelming so if you have any additional questions along the way, post a comment on your issue and _@mention_ someone from the [PeopleOps] team.
-When you are further along, you are welcome to ask questions in the `#operations` channel on Slack.
+At times the onboarding process might feel overwhelming so if you have any questions along the way, post a comment on your issue and _@mention_ someone from the [PeopleOps] team.

-## Anonymous Feedback
+When you are further along in the process, you are welcome to ask questions in the `#operations` channel on Slack.

 If at any time during your onboarding, or any later time, you feel like you need to provide feedback to Nejc and Dejan privately and/or anonymously, please use the [feedback form](https://niteoweb.github.io/feedback).